abbasly/Neural-Forge-Hub/README.md

   - Implemented a pixel-wise cross-entropy loss function.
   - Precision in loss calculation allowed for the exclusion of unlabeled segments.
   - This approach, incorporating ResNet18 and a tailored loss function, contributed to the model's robust performance on the MSRC-v2 dataset in semantic segmentation tasks.

+## 9. TransLator

+TransLator is a project implementing a translator from English to German using the Transformer architecture introduced in the "Attention is All You Need" paper.

+## Features
+- Transformer Architecture: Based on the "Attention is All You Need" paper, our model employs a transformer architecture for efficient sequence-to-sequence translation.

+- English to German Translation: TransLator specializes in translating English sentences into German, showcasing the model's capabilities in multilingual translation tasks.